Moving Expense Deductions

 The Tax Cuts and Jobs Act eliminated the moving expense deduction for tax years 2018 through 2025, except for members of the military.
 Additionally, employer-provided expense reimbursements are no longer excludable from income, except for those in the military.

 Unreimbursed moving expenses to a new full-time job or to a new location for the same job are generally deductible if they meet the 50 mile distance test and the 39 week or 78 week work test for remaining in the new location.
-However, the work test requirement does not have to be fulfilled to take the deduction by the due filing date.
-The moving expense deduction is claimed as an adjustment from gross income, so it can be claimed even if the taxpayer does not itemize deductions.
+However, the work test requirement need not be fulfilled to take the deduction by the due filing date.
+The moving expense deduction is claimed as an adjustment from gross income, so it can be claimed even without itemizng deductions.
 The deduction can also be claimed by people who were working only part-time or were unemployed and subsequently moved to a different location for a full-time job.
 Members of the Armed Forces can deduct the cost of moving their family overseas.

-Each member of the family can deduct traveling costs, including one day of lodging before departure and after arrival.
-Vehicle expenses can be deducted by either deducting the actual costs of gas, oil, and even repairs, but not depreciation, or the taxpayer can use the standard mileage rate, which is less than the mileage rate for business because it does not include the depreciation portion.
+Each member of the family can deduct traveling costs, including 1 day of lodging before departure and after arrival.
+Vehicle expenses can be deducted by either deducting the actual costs of gas, oil, and even repairs, but not depreciation, or using the standard mileage rate, which is less than the mileage rate for business because it does not include the depreciation portion.

 Parking fees and tolls are also deductible.
 However, meals are not deductible as a moving expense.

-Other costs that can be deducted include packing and transporting furniture and other household items, the cost of insuring the items, and for the storage of household goods for up to 30 consecutive days.
+Other deductible costs include packing and transporting furniture and other household items, the cost of insuring the items, and for the storage of household goods for up to 30 consecutive days.
 Connecting and disconnecting utilities for household appliances are also deductible.
 Moving personal items from a place other than the home to the new location is also deductible, but only up to what it would have cost if the items were relocated from the home.

 Moving expenses may be deductible even if the family moves up to one year later.
 If the spouse getting the new job moves to the new location for the new job, but the family stays behind, then their expenses will be deductible even if they move later, after more than one year, which is sometimes done, for instance, so that the children can finish their education at their old schools.